amiv-eth/amivapi/docs/Developer_Guide.md

 File: authentification.py

 The process of authentification is straight forward.
-A user is identified by his username and his password.
+A user is identified by his nethz (or email) and his password.
 He can sent those to the /sessions resource and obtain a token which can prove authenticity of subsequent requests.
 This login process is done by the process_login function.
 Sessions do not time out, but can be deleted.